unow0517/42_minishell/README.md

 ### Parsing
 To use Ctrl+D (an arbitrary way of telling the OS to send the eof signal to a process that is reading from the keyboard) to quit shell, noncanonical input mode is needed.
 * **Canonical** :
+  Standard input mode for terminal.
 In canonical input processing mode, **terminal input is processed in lines terminated by newline ('\n'), EOF(EndOfFile), or EOL(EndOfLine) characters**.
 No input can be read until an entire line has been typed by the user, and the read function (see I/O Primitives) returns at most a single line of input, no matter how many bytes are requested.
 * **Noncanonical** : In noncanonical input processing mode, **characters are not grouped into lines, and ERASE and KILL processing is not performed**.
 The granularity with which bytes are read in noncanonical input mode is controlled by the MIN and TIME settings.
 * **STDIN_FILENO** : is **a predefined constant representing the file descriptor** associated with the standard input stream, typically the keyboard.
 It's defined in the <unistd.h> header file.
 When you run a program from the command line and type something into it, you're providing input via stdin.
 <br/><br/>